krzysztofzuraw/personal-blog/content/blog/lru_cache.rst

 `github <https://github.com/krzysztofzuraw/personal-blog-projects/tree/master/lru_cache>`_.
 Stay
 tuned for next blog post from this series.

+Update 13-02-16:

+Side note from my friend from work: Cache per worker is good for data that doesn't changex like archival exchange rate.
+But this type of cache is not good for data that can change.

+Thank you Paweł for this note.

 Cover image by `Tim Green <https://www.flickr.com/photos/atoach/>`_ under `CC BY-SA 2.0 <http://creativecommons.org/licenses/by-sa/2.0>`_.